mlukaszek/arduino-smartlights/README.md

 There are two 3rd party libraries used:

 * `Adafruit-MCP23017-Library` to simplify communication with MCP23017 chips
 * `Adafruit-Sleepydog` to simplify using a Watchdog on AVR Arduinos.
+Not needed for ESP8266.

 Both should be available in your Arduino environment for the project to build.